 HAHC Meeting Schedule

-Meetings are held at 3:00pm (unless otherwise noted on the posted agenda) at City Hall Annex, 900 Bagby Street, City Council Chambers, Public Level.
+Meetings are held at 3:00pm (unless otherwise noted) at City Hall Annex, 900 Bagby Street, City Council Chambers, Public Level.
 To download a map of nearby parking facilities, click here.

 First Montrose Commons